muratbaaris/scanning-cavity-distortion-correction/docs/algorithm.md

 overdetermined.
 Least squares finds the coefficients that minimise the total squared error.

-**Why degree 3?** Degree 1 is an affine transformation — it captures uniform skew and scaling but cannot bend.
+**Why degree 3?** Degree 1 is an affine transformation.
+It captures uniform skew and scaling but cannot bend.
 The real distortion bends (piezo nonlinearity), so degree 1 leaves a residual of several pixels.
 Degree 3 adds curvature and brings the residual down to the centroid noise floor (~0.7 px on real data).
-Degree 4 does not improve it further, so degree 3 is the sweet spot.
+Degree 4 does not improve it further, so degree 3 is the "sweet spot".

 **Output:** 20 coefficients (10 per coordinate) that completely describe the scanner's distortion.